pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 The marginal survival curve here is a summary statistic just like measuring the average in simpler cases.
 It is characteristic of your sample data (the individuals in your sample), and as such you should only take it as an indicative or generalisable measure in so far as you're happy to say that your sample data is proportionally representative of the different characteristic features of risk in your population.
 Survival __modelling__ is not a substitute for sound experimental design, but it can be used to analyse experimental data.

 In the HR context we might be interested in the time-to-attrition metrics under the impact of a management training programme, or lead time to production code in the context of a software development team when adopting agile practices or new tooling.
+Understanding policies that effect efficiency is good, understanding the rate at which policies effect efficiency is better.

 +++